 How to Make the Hutch Safe from Predators

-Foxes, rats and other wild animals can and will attack and kill guinea pigs if they can get to them.
+Foxes, rats, raccoons and other wild animals can and will attack and kill guinea pigs if they can get to them.
+Don't forget that domesticated dogs and cats are also a danger.

-It is important to make your hutch as fox proof as you can.
-Foxes are cunning, clever animals and can manipulate bolts on hutch doors if they are not very strong.
-Additional bolts (eg padlocks) are a good idea for added security if you have these visitors to your garden.
+It is important to make your hutch as predator proof as you can.
+Some animals can manipulate bolts on hutch doors.
+Additional bolts (eg padlocks) are a good idea for added security if you have these visitors to your backyard.

-Wooden hutches that have a run on the lower level usually have a sliding door that fits over the top of the ramp to prevent your guinea pig accessing the lower area.
-This should be closed off at night so your pet isn’t at risk from being attacked by predators such as foxes, rats or even dogs.
+If you have a hutch and run combo with the run area directly on the ground, you must always make sure the run is not accessed by your guinea pigs during the night.
+Close the hutch doors and double-check they are secure.
+Wooden double decker hutches that have a run on the lower level usually have a sliding door that fits over the top of the ramp to prevent your guinea pig accessing the lower area.
+This should also be closed off at night so your pet isn’t at risk from being attacked by predators (wild or domesticated).
 Take a look at the recommended hutch and run combo here

 How to Make Sure Rats Don’t Attack